 Cron is a system for running scripts or commands on a defined scheduled on the server.
 Moodle uses it to send out forum emails, delete old files, check for updates on Moodle.org etc. PoodLL uses it to convert audio and video to playable formats in a background task.
 Whenever you or a student records a video, the next time cron runs, it converts the audio/video and copies it into Moodle.
 Ideally cron should be run once a minute.
 Moodle won’t do everything once a minute.
 It schedules jobs to run at different intervals.
-Read about Moodle Cron, as explained by the people who made Moodle here.
+Read more about Moodle cron here.

 To run the Moodle cron script manually, the command that needs to be run is:

 so it might look like this on a typical server: